ministryofjustice/serve-opg/README.md

 docker-compose logs -f
 ```

-The app will be available locally at:
+The app will be available locally at :
 > [https://localhost](https://localhost/)